codesaikat7/token_generator/README.md

 # QueueMed

 A Flutter app for generating patient queue tokens in a clinic.
-QueueMed automatically resets token numbers daily and stores all data locally using SharedPreferences.
+QueueMed uses continuous token numbering and stores all data locally using SharedPreferences.

 ## Features

 - **Doctor Management**: Add, view, and delete doctors with their specializations
-- **Daily Token Generation**: Automatically resets token numbers at midnight
+- **Continuous Token Generation**: Token numbers always increment from the highest existing number
 - **Local Storage**: All data is stored locally using SharedPreferences (no backend required)
 - **Token History**: Keeps track of generated tokens with timestamps
 - **Modern UI**: Clean, intuitive interface with Material Design 3